 At Skylyn Dental Associates, we use composite resin tooth-colored fillings to treat teeth affected with cavities.
-Our Spartanburg team will first administer local anesthesia so you don’t feel any pain and will remove decay from your tooth with a dental drill before refilling the structure of the tooth with a composite resin filling.
+Our Spartanburg dentists will first administer local anesthesia so you don’t feel any pain and will remove decay from your tooth with a dental drill before refilling the structure of the tooth with a composite resin filling.

 Because these fillings match the natural color of your teeth, no one will be able to tell which teeth are filled and which aren’t so you don’t have to worry about outdated silver fillings located at the front of your mouth.
 We prefer to use composite resin fillings for this cosmetic reason and because they don’t contain mercury.

 These filings are also cured with a special blue light that instantly hardens the fillings and allows you to eat right away, unlike amalgam fillings which take 24 hours to harden.
 You’ll only have to wait for the anesthetic to wear off so you don’t accidentally injure your mouth.

 No, dental fillings from our Spartanburg practice are not painful.
 The only aspect of the procedure that could be painful would be the use of dental drills to remove tooth decay, but we ensure the procedure will be pain-free because we will provide you with a local numbing agent.

 While you may be able to feel sensations around the tooth and gums such as pressure, you won’t feel any pain.
 The local anesthesia will take a few hours to wear off so you mustn’t eat any food or drink hot liquids until your mouth is no longer numb.

 If you try to eat while your mouth is numb, you could easily bite down on your tongue or soft tissue without realizing it.
 Once the anesthesia has worn off, you likely won’t experience significant pain aside from mild sensitivity or soreness which can be relieved with the use of pain relief medication and will dissipate within 1-2 days.